-- EDU1401 EFE I: The faculty directors of EFE I will determine whether the student has met the requirements for the EFE I. - EDU2401 EFE II and EDU3401 EFE III: The student shall be in a primary level setting with children present for five complete days (morning and afternoon).
-Only days when the center/school is in session shall be counted.
-Not all five days need to be consecutive, but the student is expected to be in one center/classroom and get the experience in no more than two sessions (e.g. two days plus three days).
-In unusual circumstances, the student may be in two centers/classrooms.
+- ♦ EDUI401 EFE I: The faculty directors of EFE I will determine whether the student has met the requirements for EFE I. - ◆ EDU2401 EFE II and EDU3401 EFE III: The student shall be in a WELS/ELS elementary or middle-level classroom (or public school classroom if necessary to meet requirements) with children present for five complete days (morning and afternoon).
+Only days when school is in session shall be counted.
+Not all five days need to be consecutive, but the student is expected to be in one classroom and get the experience in no more than two sessions (e.g., two days plus three days).
+In unusual circumstances, the student may be in two classrooms.
 In such cases, only the lead cooperating teacher will complete an evaluation form.
 It is the student's responsibility to know of any vacation or non-school days during the time of the early field experience.
 The director of field experiences will arbitrate questions regarding the hours a student obtains in EFE II or EFE III and will determine the grade for these experiences.